hajajmaor/maor-hajaj-12-02-2021/README.md

 One last thing in order to run locally, change the value in `/lib/services/api_service.dart:15` to the url of your flask server.

+### P.S.

+In order the change to the local server, pull the drawer in the main page and uncheck the checkbox.